Export Incentive Information

 In addition to the Certificate of Handicraft Goods, it would be useful for importers to have on hand a GSP Certificate of Origin Form A or an Exporter’s Statement of Origin required for GPT qualification; the products that do not qualify for entry as handicraft products may be eligible for entry at GPT rates of duty.
 It is therefore recommended that exporters of handicraft articles complete both a special Certificate of Handicraft Goods and GSP Certificate of Origin Form A or Exporter’s Statement of Origin.

 China provides zero-tariff treatment to about 8000 goods originating in Nepal that are exported to China.
-These goods make up to 95 per cent of the total export of Nepal to China.
-To avail to Chinese zero-tariff facility, goods need to fulfil certain rules of origin conditions.
+These goods make up to 95% of the total export of Nepal to China.
+To avail to Chinese zero-tariff facility, goods need to fulfill certain rules of origin conditions.
 Click here for the list.